 5. The toilet seat wasn’t properly attached, which can be a nightmare when shared.

 7. One couple came by to check in but was ignored by the housekeeper when they knocked on the now locked door.
 She had locked the door just 10 minutes earlier, so someone was there, after 10 minutes or so, they gave up and left.
-Naturally, she deserved to have some alone time and had obviously settled in for the night.
+Naturally, she deserved to have some alone time and had settled in for the night.
 But less than an hour later, she was back in the kitchen entertaining other guests (friends?).

 8. We noticed that no one answered the phone after 6 pm either.
 My concern would be for guests arriving late like the other couple and not being able to check into their rooms.
-There would be no one to answer the door, nor the phone, so you would essentially be out of luck.
+There would be no one to answer the door, nor the phone, so you would mostly be out of luck.

 10. They have a rooster who has no sense of timing because he crows every hour on the hour.
-After a while you eventually become immune to it.
+After a while, you eventually become immune to it.

 1. Overall, the rest of the staff is very cordial.

 2. They are very willing to give you tour info and general info about the island and how to get around it.

 3. The breakfast was exceptional.
 Our host served unlimited coffee, papaya or guava juice, bread, cheese, lunch meat slices jam, butter, crepes, orange slices, cream cheese, apple, pear, tomato, banana and kiwi slices and half grapefruits on any given day.

 4. They provided ground transportation to and from the airport for free.

 5. Their room rates are exceptional when compared to other hotels or hostels.
 You do get value for your money.